NF7P16 - Human Nutrition Dissertation (2018/19)

 Prior learning requirements

-Upon arrangement by the student, the project supervisor will initially assist in the following processes:
+Upon arrangement by the learner, the project supervisor will initially assist in the following processes:

 1. clarifying the terms of the research project

-2. establishing a timetable for the research and dates for subsequent student/supervisor meetings
+2. establishing a timetable for the research and dates for subsequent learner/supervisor meetings

 3. directed background reading